-But in reality, this is a world in which there are forces that oppose the light, and whenever such counterforces are present, it creates a disturbance.
+But in reality, this is a world in which there are forces that oppose the light.
+And whenever such counterforces are present, it creates a disturbance.
 The disturbance itself, however, isn’t the source of our pain.
 Rather, pain comes from the special kind of tension that stems from the imbalance caused by the opposition; this is what causes us to suffer.
 Understanding this point is key to grasping the remainder of this teaching about the true origin of pain.

-As we know, there are nesting levels of reality that encompass everything we can realize from the macro-level all the way down to our individual experiences on the micro-level.
+As we know, there are nesting levels of reality.
+These encompass everything we can realize from the macro-level all the way down to our individual experiences on the micro-level.
 And the principle at work regarding pain holds true on every level.
 Take, for instance, the physical level.
 The entire physical being is striving for health and wholeness.
 When there’s a disturbance that pulls the other way, we feel pain.

 So what’s really clogging up the works is the stuff in our unconscious; this is what creates the seeming gap between cause and effect.
 The cause, then, is the hidden negative wish; the effect is that there’s a disturbance in our system.
 The end result?
 Pain, which comes into being from these two pulls.
 The way out?
 Accepting the consequences of the negative wish and letting go into the pain that has resulted.

 This way of letting go is not the same thing as destructively embracing pain, or harshly punishing the self.
 Such acts, in themselves, bear signs of a negative wish.
 No, what we’re talking about here is an acceptance of what is.
 If we can do that, the pain will cease.
-This principle of non-struggle is what’s behind the possibility of a painless birth, and it’s what Jesus Christ was talking about when he said ‘resist not evil.’
+This principle of non-struggle is what’s behind the possibility of a painless birth.
+And it’s what Jesus Christ was talking about when he said “resist not evil.”